XTP CLI

 push your plugin, XTP runs Simulations to validate it.
 You'll see the output of

-the simulation whenever you run xtp plugin push
+the simulation whenever you run xtp plugin push.
+(For the host's perspective

 on Simulations, see "Create Simulations"!)